 |Self-Employed||Returns with business income and expenses|

-As we’ve discussed at length in our TurboTax Canada review, TurboTax’s online tax return software is an excellent tool for anyone who wants to DIY their taxes.
-Whether you’ve got a straight forward tax return or a complicated one involving business income and expenses, TurboTax has a version of the software that will suit your needs at an affordable price.
-If you’re still nervous about preparing your taxes yourself, you can take advantage of the Review & Assist tool to have an expert review your taxes and put your mind at ease.
+As we’ve discussed at length in our TurboTax Canada review, TurboTax’s online tax return software is an excellent tool for anyone who wants to file their taxes themselves.
+Whether you’ve got a straightforward tax return or a complicated one involving business income and expenses, TurboTax has a version of the software that will suit your needs at an affordable price.
+2022 might be a complicated tax season for you, but with TurboTax’s COVID-19 information centre and Assist & Review tools, you’ll have an expert available to review your taxes and put your mind at ease.